m-daniela/chat-app/Notes/Final/thesis4.md

 The encrypted messages' authenticity is provided using digital signatures instead of MACs or AEAD, which is not recommended.
 Moreover, portions of the ciphertext are not included in the RSA ciphertext, therefore, the attacker can change them, leading to CCAs.

-Using the CRC, cyclic redundancy check, checksum of the compressed ciphertext, the attacker can adapt and modify the message and sent it to the victim to decrypt.
+Using the CRC (cyclic redundancy check) checksum of the compressed ciphertext, the attacker can adapt and modify the message and sent it to the victim to decrypt.
 With this approach, the adversary can point to a controlled account by changing the sender id and extract information about the compression and ciphertext, to obtain the key.

 Moreover, if the adversary can bypass TLS or compromise the servers, the attack can be done remotely.